RM550/Learn-Python-with-Reyan/01_python_fundamental/12_literals/practise.md

 ### Task 12: Multiples of a Number
 Take two inputs: a number and a range limit.
 Print all multiples of the number up to the range limit using a loop. 🌢➕

-### Task 13: Grade Calculator
-Take input for marks scored in 5 subjects and calculate the average.
-Assign a grade based on the average using conditional statements inside a loop. 🎓🌿

-### Task 14: Star Diamond Pattern
-Create a diamond pattern using stars (`*`).
-The user will provide the height of the diamond (half of its size).
-Use nested loops. 🌟✨

 ---

 ## Tips for Solving Tasks ⚡✨